One Way Witch: Reception and awards

 Jessica Peng of BookPage praised the novel's prose, calling it "simple in execution but expansive and authoritative in the ideas it relays."
 Peng called the novel "another Okorafor classic, a statement on politics, gender and history delivered as an unputdownable read."
 Gary K. Wolfe of Locus stated that Okorafor's abilities as a visual writer "maintain focus during what some readers might see as the more leisurely pacing of the plot in its middle sections."
 The review concluded by stating that "One Way Witch may be Okorafor’s reminder that the work of liberation is never finally done.
 Marlene Harris of Library Journal wrote that the novel was the "story of [Najeeba] going one way, forward into the future" and called it a "coming-into-power" story.
 Harris recommended the novel for fans of Tobi Ogundiran and Suyi Davies Okungbowa.

 A review in AudioFile discussed the audiobook, read by Yetide Badaki.
 The review stated that the narrator's raspy voice reflected the throat damage suffered by the character of Najeeba.
 The same review praised Badaki's smooth voice and consistent pacing.

 Publishers Weekly wrote that the plot was more of a set-up for the third book than a full-fledged story.
 Despite this, the review stated that "the strength of the world, and the heroine, makes this one shine."

+One Way Witch is a finalist for the 2026 Nommo Award for Best Novella.